Milestone-Proposal:JUNET1984

 JUNET, 1984

-The first network for the Japanese Community.
+JUNET began operation in October 1984 as a network connecting Japanese universities, research institutes, and corporations.
+JUNET provided the first Hierarchical Domain Name Style E-Mail distribution mechanism on an intermittent link network.
+JUNET also established the first mechanisms for exchanging multi-byte (non-alphabetic) E-mail and NetNews messages on the Internet.
 This network distributed information from and about Japan to the world.
-JUNET provided the first Hierarchical Domain Name Style E-Mail distribution mechanism on an intermittent link network.
-JUNET also provided a Japanese Language Environment for E-mail and NetNews users and established the first mechanisms for exchanging multi-byte (non-alphabetic) E-mail and NetNews messages on the Internet.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.